zkhan93/ADBPhotoAutomation/README.md

-# OnePlus Night Picture Automator
+# Android Night Picture Automator

-This repository contains code that uses ADB to automate clicking night picture on a OnePlus 6 Android phone.
+This repository contains code that uses ADB to automate clicking night picture on an Android phone.
 The code is written in Python, and makes use of ADB (Android Debug Bridge) commands to interact with the device.

 ## Requirements
-- A OnePlus 6 Android phone with Wireless/USB Debugging enabled
+- A Android phone with Wireless/USB Debugging enabled
 - ADB (Android Debug Bridge) installed on your computer
 - Python 3